CreMoProduction/CreMoProduction/README.md

 ## 🚀 About Me

-- 🎓 PhD in Biochemistry in Metabolomics and Multivariate Data Analysis.
+- 🎓 PhD in Biochemistry focused on Metabolomics and Data Analysis.
 - 🌱 I’m currently learning advanced statistical methods and machine learning techniques for metabolomics data analysis.
 - 👯 I’m open to collaborate on projects involving metabolomics data processing, statistical analysis, and software development.
 - 📫 How to reach me: aleks.delta2013@gmail.com